Trans & Thriving Fest inspires voices to speak out

 For five hours that day, LGBTQ+ people shared a rare safe space out in the open.
 It was an afternoon that wasn’t taken lightly by Brewer, who came to the fest to be amongst others who understood and accepted him, celebrated him and were like him.

-By clicking on any photo in the gallery, you will be directed to audio files so you can hear them explain what transition stage they’re currently undergoing, the fear they face when in public and what it’s like to be at safe places like the Trans & Thriving Fest.
+But this article isn’t about the fest, itself.
+You can hear their stories as they share what it feels like to be who they are while living in what can be a pretty hostile environment.
+By clicking on any photo in the gallery, you will be directed to audio files so you can hear their voices explain what transition stage they’re currently undergoing, the fear they face when in public and what it’s like to be at safe places like the Trans & Thriving Fest.

 Perhaps this story can be considered a catalyst for understanding as they continue to fight for acceptance, and even their lives, one public appearance at a time.